 How Does It Stack Up Against Other Cards?

 The Santander Ultimate Cash Back Mastercard is just one cash back option.
 To broaden your scope a little, here are three other cards you may want to consider in your search.

 Chase Freedom Unlimited

-Chase is one of the better-known names in the cash back rewards card game.
-The Chase Freedom Unlimited card offers unlimited 1.5% cash back on every purchase automatically.
+Chase is one of the better-known names in the cash back rewards card game. offers plenty of ways to earn cash back:

-The Capital One QuicksilverOne Rewards card also offers unlimited 1.5% cash back rewards.
+The also offers unlimited 1.5% cash back rewards.
 However, it does have an annual fee because it designed for people with average credit.

 It's a solid choice if you want to earn cash back and build credit at the same time.

 The Santander Ultimate Cash Back Mastercard is geared towards spenders who prefer a no-fuss, no-fee approach to rewards.

 Ultimately, we'd suggest this card to anyone who doesn't carry a balance from month to month.

 You'll earn a consistent amount of cash back on their purchases without the extra bells and whistles.
 It's a card that you can always carry around